zbzailab/Astroverse-i18n/src/content/posts/us/tailwind typography.md

 ### We should make sure that looks good, too.

 Sometimes you have headings directly underneath each other.
-In those cases you often have to undo the top margin on the second heading because it usually looks better for the headings to be closer together than a paragraph followed by a heading should be.
+In those cases you often have to undo the top margin on the astro heading because it usually looks better for the headings to be closer together than a paragraph followed by a heading should be.

 ### When a heading comes after a paragraph …